 Unscrew the wire nuts splicing the wires together and remove the light, setting it aside for disposal.
 If there is a metal bracket screwed to the electrical box it may be re-used for the new light - compare it to any new bracket and if similar it can probably be left in place.
 If not, remove the bracket from the box and discard it.
 Old wire nuts should not be used; discard them with the old light.

 Installing The New Ceiling Light

-There is an absolutely huge array of different light fixtures available; the selection show above doesn't even cover the tip of the iceberg there.
+There is an absolutely huge array of different light fixtures available.
 Nevertheless, they will all mount much the same way and will all be wired the same.
 The only real problem is choosing what you would like to see in your home.

 With the old fixture out, it is time to install the new ceiling light.
 Install any bracket that came with your light onto the ceiling electrical box according to instructions with the light, and bring the black, white and bare ground wire out past the bracket so that they are accessible.
 If there is no green wire on the new light, the ground wire will attach to a green screw on the bracket itself.

 Attach the black wire in the box to the black wire on the light, using a wire nut.
 After the two are spliced together, hold the nut in one hand and tug firmly on each individual wire, making sure that the splice is good.
 Better that they come apart now than later as they are pushed into the box.
 Attach the white wire the same way, to the white wire on the light.